JRMurr/JRMurr.github.io/src/content/blog/tix/making-a-type-checker-lsp-for-nix.md

 # Try it out

-If you want to give Tix a spin, check out the [docs](https://jrmurr.github.io/tix/) for installation and setup instructions.
+If you want to give Tix a a try, check out the [docs](https://jrmurr.github.io/tix/) for installation and setup instructions.
 The [getting started guide](https://jrmurr.github.io/tix/getting-started.html) will walk you through adding Tix to your project.

 If you run into issues or have feature requests, feel free to open an issue on [GitHub](https://github.com/JRMurr/tix).